OpenM-Project/M-Centers-8.0/README.md

 ## License

-Read [LICENSE](LICENSE.MD) for the license that M Centers 8th Edition uses.
+Read [LICENSE](LICENSE.MD) for the license of M Centers 8th Edition.

 For any other licenses (such as 3rd party licenses), read [LICENSE.THIRDPARTY](LICENSE.THIRDPARTY).